pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Name
 ------------------------------------------------------------------------------

-''pgr_lineGraphFull'' - Utility function for transforming a given graph into a form that supports shortest path searches with turn penalties and restrictions.
+''pgr_lineGraphFull'' - Graph transformation function for creating a new graph where all of the vertices from the original graph are converted to line graphs.

 .. include:: proposed.rst
    :start-after: begin-warn-expr